tjcsl/cslbot/README.md

 Setup
 -----
-Copy config.example to config.cfg and change values as needed.
+Run ./bot.py to setup the initial configuration and change values in config.cfg as needed.

 Python must be at least 3.4.